GaelGirodon/ci-badges-action/README.md

 - `**/*jacoco*.xml`
 - `**/*coverage*.xml`

-This is the default format and location with JaCoCo, but some code coverage tools may support this format too.
+This is the default format with JaCoCo, but some code coverage tools may support this format too.

 The coverage will be extracted from the last `<counter>` tag with type `LINE`, from the first matching and valid report file.